vPeteWalker/CSU/files/files1/files1.rst

    Please be aware that any information such as server names, IP addresses, and similar information contained within any screen shots are strictly for demonstration purposes.
 Do not use these values when proceeding with any of the steps contained within this workshop.

    You are welcome to vary your inputs compared to the instructions listed below, please be aware that by diverting from these instructions, you may negatively impact your ability to successfully complete this workshop.

-   Refer to :ref:`ntnxlab` for details on AD Security Groups, user accounts, and passwords when using the AutoAD VM.

 Creating a File Server
 ++++++++++++++++++++++